viswiz-io/viswiz-cli/README.md

 $ npm install -D viswiz
 ```

-Alternatively, you can install a prepackaged binary for your OS.
-Download binaries from the
+Alternatively, you can download a prepackaged binary for your OS from the
 [Releases](https://github.com/viswiz-io/viswiz-cli/releases) page.

-## Configuration
+# Configuration

 The following environment keys are used when their corresponding flags are missing: